 If you are anything like me, you stay busy with work, day-to-day business and the career goals you set.
-Trying to keep up with all the holidays throughout the year is a colossal task that often gets overlooked.
-Reading this article will help.
-I typically miss a few holidays each year and along with it the opportunity to boost my business.
+Trying to keep up with all the holidays throughout the year and your marketing initiatives is a colossal task that often gets overlooked.
+Reading this article can help.
+I typically miss a few holidays each year and along with it the opportunity to reach out to my customers and boost my business.
 That’s unfortunate for a couple of reasons. so, here is my advice:

 Timing is everything

 First, when it comes to your business marketing, timing is everything.
 Holidays are the perfect opportunity to connect with your customers and prospects.
 Between the major shopping holidays and the casual fun holidays, there is a lot to keep track of and plan for when it comes to your marketing plan.

 Planning is essential